Weed Harvesting Schedule

 Weed Disposal

-There are several options available for residents to dispose of their weeds.
 Each of the four lake municipality (Jefferson, Mount Arlington, Hopatcong and Roxbury) have different weed disposal arrangements for its residents.
+Check with your local municipality for details.

 Weed Harvesting on Lake Hopatcong